Fast-64/fast64/README.md

 Inivisible Mesh : Bone is not set to deform, or geometry is skinned to more than one bone.

 Game crashes: Invalid function address for switch/function/held object bones.

+Incorrect Collision Rotation: Collisions are not affected by SM64 object rotations, i.e. Thwomps.